alexwlchan/alexwlchan.net/src/_drafts/suspicious-minds.md

 {% slide suspicious-minds 52 %}

- one other thing the
+One other thing that aviation does which we should steal for the software industry is **checklists**.

-aviation is redundant I think we should steal for the software industry is checklists so when planes first set off you had to be really clever you had a really good memory and remember you've done all the things to make your plane fly have I attached the propeller have I put in petrol and I taken off the parking brake because if you forget any of those things you will not go very far and eventually but as planes became more and more complex systems it became harder and harder to remember all those things so they created an external system a checklist and now you look at the checklist to tell you everything you need to do to fly plane taking off checklist landing checklist seatbelt sign checklist engine failure checklist and they're constantly adding new checklists for new scenarios but it gives them a really reliable external system for dealing with this complex really reliable external tool for dealing with this complex system I want to notice well that and I think they'll be really useful tool for us to have I want to notice well a lot of syndrome would like to think that were really intelligent and we are and that we wouldn't forget anything which we would and therefore we don't need checklists and this is a common fallacy it's better people I'll just remember a thing and another industry that is started looking at checklists is doctors health care and doctors are also really really clever people you wouldn't expect me to forget things and yet every time checklist are introduced there is a meaningful and noticeable drop in the rate of accidents and faults in surgery and that's probably a good thing so checklist a great you should consider using some
+When planes first set off, you had to have a really good memory and remember you'd done all the things to make your plane fly.
+Have I attached the propeller?
+Have I put in petrol?
+Have I taken off the parking brake?
+Because if you forget any of those things, you won't go very far.

+Eventually, as planes became more and more complex systems it became harder and harder to remember all those things, so they created an external system: a checklist.
+Now you look at the checklist to tell you everything you need to do to fly a plane.

+Taking off?
+Checklist.
+Landing?
+Checklist.
+Engine failure?
+Checklist.

+And they're constantly adding new checklists for new scenarios.
+It gives them a reliable external system for dealing with this complex system.

+I think they'd be a useful tool for us to have.
+Note as well: we'd like to think that as software developers, we're all really intelligent (and we are!) and that we wouldn't forget anything (we would!), and so we don't need checklists.
+This is a common fallacy.

+Another industry that started looking at checklists is healthcare.
+Now doctors are also really clever people, who you wouldn't expect to forget things -- but every time checklists are introduced, there's a meaningful and noticeable drop in the rate of accidents and faults in surgery.
+That's probably a good thing!

+tl;dr: Checklists are great, you should consider using some.

 {% slide suspicious-minds 50 %}

- so Swiss cheese model
+So again: the Swiss cheese model of accident causation.
-accident causation again identifying all the for all the layers in a fault all the reasons why a system went wrong and again
+Identifying all layers in a fault, all the reasons why a system went wrong.

 {% slide suspicious-minds 47 %}

- that's my check that's my steps for fixing a loss of trust identify what the issue was articulate how it was a failure of trust use the framework use the trust triangle and come up with explicit actionable steps to resolve
+Repeat my list of steps for fixing a loss of trust:

+1. Identify what the issue was
+2. Articulate how it was a failure of trust; use the framework, use the trust triangle
+3. Come up with explicit actionable steps to resolve